-Most modern homes should already have a GFCI installed in the electrical panel.
+Most modern homes should already have a GFCI installed in the electrical panel or maybe your outlet has a GFCI built into it.
 If your house doesn’t, then I highly recommend that you consider a power strip or extension cord that has one built in.

 A GFCI is a life saving device.
 It protects you from fatal electric shocks if it detects electricity is flowing down an unintended path – such as through your aquarium water or through your body!

 Let’s say your filter has a fault that causes the water to become electrified.
 A GFCI will shut off the power, saving your life.

 Remember, a GFCI is not a circuit breaker.
 A circuit breaker is designed to protect electrical equipment and cables.
 A GFCI is designed to protect you!